2021 Transylvania Open

 The 2021 Transylvania Open was a women's tennis tournament played on indoor hard courts.
 It was the first edition of the Transylvania Open, and part of the WTA 250 series of the 2021 WTA Tour.
-It was held at the BT Arena in Cluj-Napoca, Romania, from 25 until 31 October, 2021.
+It was held at the BT Arena in Cluj-Napoca, Romania, from 25 October until 31 October 2021.
+Second-seeded Anett Kontaveit won the singles title.
+By winning the title, Kontaveit qualified for the WTA Finals.